a7ex/SwiftDTO/README.md

 ## Overview

-Generate swift DTO files from CoreData model
+Generate swift DTO files from CoreData model or from a Soap WSDL

 A macOS command line tool that generates Swift data models based on one or more CoreData model files in XML format.
 Much in the same way as you can generate CoreData classes within Xcode ("Create NSManagedObject subclass...").